netgroup/pastrami/README.md

 ```

 3. Navigate to the /scripts directory on the TG node and open the config.yml file using the command below.
-Then, set the IPv4 address of the SUT node inside the configuration file.
+Then, set the IPv4 address of the SUT node inside the configuration file. in the (IP_REMOTE:) part
 ```bash
 sudo nano config.yml
 ```